People to see visible change within days: PM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Imran Khan has assured the people that a visible change will be seen in all sectors within a few months.
+ISLAMABAD: Imran Khan has assured the people that the visible change will be seen in all sectors within a few months.

-The prime minister was talking to the legislators of the ruling alliance, including the federal ministers belonging to Karachi here at the Prime Minister’s Office (PMO) on Tuesday.
+The Prime Minister was talking to the legislators of the ruling alliance including the federal ministers belonging to Karachi here at the Prime Minister Office (PMO) on Tuesday.

-Talking to a delegation of parliamentarians from Karachi led by Sindh Governor Imran Ismail, he said that the PTI took reigns of the country at a difficult juncture but the government is determined to take all-out measures to resolve people's problems.
+Talking to a delegation of parliamentarians from Karachi led by Sindh Governor Imran Ismail, he said that the PTI took reigns of the country at a difficult juncture but the government is determined to take all out measures to resolve people's problems.
 The prime minister urged the parliamentarians to have close liaison with the people to resolve their problems.
-The ruling PTI emerged as the biggest party in Karachi in the July 2018 polls.
+The ruling PTI emerged as the biggest party in Karachi in July 18 polls.

+The Sindh governor briefed the meeting about the progress on Karachi package that was announced by Prime Minister Imran Khan.

-The sources told The News that members of the parliament representing Karachi also had a brief discussion with the prime minister about the performance of the provincial administration and the overall situation prevailing in the city.
+The sources told The News that members of the Parliament representing Karachi also had brief discussion with the prime minister about the performance of the provincial administration and overall situation prevailing in the city.

 Chairing a briefing of the Ministry of Defence Production here he said that the government will provide every possible support to cater for the needs of the Ministry of Defence Production.
 He assured that the government will fully cooperate in construction of Gwadar Shipyard.